 The analysts who will be responsible for aggregating the data will delete any names which are mentioned within submissions, permanently removing them from the system.
 Once they have reviewed all the data, they will produce a report capturing key trends, conclusions, and recommendations.
 This means that stories shared through the platform will not be re-told but will be summarized alongside other shared experiences.
 No identifiable details will be included in the analysts’ report.

 Given the aims of the platform and the anonymity of people sharing their experiences, this platform is not designed to facilitate follow up on individual cases.
 This means that no direct action will be taken on your case.
-If you would like to receive further support, or your submission contains safeguarding or other serious concerns, we encourage you to follow formal reporting procedures which are described in the article “Where can I access further support for what I’ve experienced” located on the support tab of the platform.
+If you would like to receive further support, or your submission contains safeguarding or other serious concerns, we encourage you to follow formal reporting procedures which are described in the article “Grievance process and further support” located on the support tab of the platform.

 Who will have access to my data?